eBPF Basics (Part 1)¶

 Here is the documentation of helper functions.

 the kernel logs.
-Add the following line to the handle_execve
+Add the following line to the handle_hook function:

 bpf_printk("Hello, World!\n");